MaryamZi/ballerina-sync-samples/README.md

 updateWindowInHours = 96
 ```

-In order to send email notification, configure the following values for the GMail connector.
+In order to send an email notification on failure, configure the following values for the GMail connector.
+If not specified, the sync will still happen, but emails will not be sent.

 ```toml
 [emailConfig]